nsrr/chat-documentation/pages/polysomnography-sao2-exceeds-100.md

 # Polysomnography oxygen saturation exceeds 100

 These extraneous values stem back from the original recording equipment and could not be fixed upon re-exporting.
-Take precautions if using the oximetry channel, especially in wake periods.
+Wake times, particularly those outside the sleep interval, were often not reviewed for unusable artifact.
+Only one study (300051 baseline) had an oximetry value exceed 100 in sleep time.

 Go back to the **[Polysomnography introduction](:pages_path:/polysomnography-introduction.md)**.